 How to find a Nanny

 The most common way to find a nanny historically is through a nanny agency.
 Agencies will use their experience and procedures to identify unsuitable candidates and provide guidance on employment formalities.
-The nanny agency should be selected carefully.
-Be guided by the Federation of Recruitment and Employment Services code of practice and ask about the selection procedure used by the agency.
 It is also important for the family to double check references and speak to previous employers, therefore not relying solely upon the agency.

 These days we are all used to using websites to find the services we need so parents will often choose to use nannyjob.co.uk.
-If direct advertising is used, parents must ensure that they have researched employment practices, selection and interviewing procedures thoroughly.
 The references of applicants must be checked and, where possible, previous employers contacted.
 This approach should be followed even if the nanny has been recommended by a friend.